Klira Class API Reference

 Example

-Static method to set association properties for the current trace context.
+Static method to get the current SDK configuration.

 Example